ozendelait/rvc_devkit/flow/README.md

 Currently, it is required to manually call your method and create an output file structure as described above.

+In the Middlebury format, when running a method on pairs of input images, name the resulting .flo file after the lower-indexed input frame image.
+For example, if you're running your method on frame_0010.png and frame_0011.png, name the output file frame_0010.flo.
+Thus, the submission packager expects files frame_0010.flo in each SEQ directory for KITTI and Middlebury, files frame_0001.flo through frame_0049.flo (for example) for Sintel, and one file corresponding to each image pair for VIPER.

+It may be necessary to write bash scripts to run your method on each frame pair in each dataset.

 ## Result Submission ##